Open-Urantia/.github/README.md

 ## Contributing

 We welcome contributions to our repositories!
 Whether it's adding new features, improving documentation, or reporting issues, your input helps us grow and improve.
+Please check our [Contribution Guidelines](https://github.com/Open-Urantia/.github/CONTRIBUTING.md) for more details on how to get involved.

 ## Stay Connected